anquanscan/sec-tools/README.md

 [StackedTotemLimiter](https://github.com/KRYMZ0N/StackedTotemLimiter): A plugin that prevents stacked totems.
 Useful if you own a server that facilitates the crafting dupe, but don't want to deal with stacked totems.
 [OXIDTools](https://github.com/risspect/OXIDTools): 200 TOOLS BY 0XID4FF0X FOR TERMUX
 [bleachbit](https://github.com/bleachbit/bleachbit): BleachBit system cleaner for Windows and Linux
 [recon-my-way](https://github.com/ehsahil/recon-my-way): This repository created for personal use and added tools from my latest blog post.
+[searchport](https://github.com/gabrielfelipecsk/searchport): Search ports in multiples hosts